 We are a clinical stage biopharmaceutical company focused on the development and commercialization of precisely targeted oncology therapies.
-Since we began operations in November 2014, we have built a pipeline of five immuno-oncology programs, three of which focus on the adenosine-cancer axis to modulate an immune response.
-Our lead product candidate, CPI-444, is an oral, small molecule antagonist of the A2A receptor for adenosine, an immune checkpoint.
-In January 2016, we began enrolling patients in a large expansion cohort trial for CPI-444.
-This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of CPI-444 in several solid tumor types, , including non-small cell lung cancer ("NSCLC") and renal cell cancer ("RCC"), both as a single agent and in combination with Genentech, Inc.'s cancer immunotherapy, Tecentriq (atezolizumab), a fully humanized monoclonal antibody targeting PD-L1.
-In 2017, both the single agent and combination arms of the NSCLC and RCC cohorts met the protocol-defined criteria for expansion from 14 to 26 patients, and both arms of the RCC cohort further met the protocol-defined criteria for expansion to 48 patients.
-In March 2018, we amended our Phase 1/1b trial to treat up to an additional 50 RCC patients with the combination of CPI-444 and Tecentriq.
-Eligible patients must have failed no more than two prior regimens, which must include an anti-PD-(L)1 and a tyrosine kinase inhibitor.
-In December 2017, Genentech began enrolling patients in a Phase 1b/2 trial that is evaluating CPI-444 in combination with Tecentriq in patients with NSCLC under an umbrella protocol known as Morpheus.
+Since we began operations in November 2014, we have built a pipeline of five oncology programs, three of which are currently in clinical trials.
+Ciforadenant (formerly CPI-444), is an oral, small molecule antagonist of the A2A receptor for adenosine that we in-licensed from Vernalis (R&D) Limited ("Vernalis") in February 2015.
+In January 2016, we began enrolling patients in a large expansion cohort trial for ciforadenant.
+This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of ciforadenant in several solid tumor types, both as a single agent and in combination with Genentech, Inc.'s cancer immunotherapy, Tecentriq (atezolizumab), a fully humanized monoclonal antibody targeting PD-L1.
+In November 2016, we completed enrollment of 48 patients in the first step of the Phase 1/1b clinical trial, which was designed to determine the optimal dose of ciforadenant as both a single agent therapy and in combination with Tecentriq for use in the cohort expansion stage of the trial.
+The expansion cohort portion of the trial enrolled patients with non-small cell lung cancer ("NSCLC"), renal cell cancer ("RCC"), melanoma ("MEL"), triple negative breast cancer ("TNBC") and other cancers, including colorectal cancer, prostate cancer, head and neck cancer and bladder cancer at leading medical centers in the U.S., Australia and Canada.
+In 2017, both the single agent and combination arms of the NSCLC and RCC cohorts met the protocol-defined criteria for expansion to 48 patients.
+In December 2017, Genentech began enrolling patients in a Phase 1b/2 trial that is evaluating ciforadenant in combination with RCC who have failed therapies with both anti-PD-(L)1 antibodies and tyrosine kinase inhibitors ("TKIs") and are also enrolling up to 25 prostate cancer patients.